bzarras/nyc-blockchain/README.md

 - **output_file**: The name of the output file.
 Should end in .tsv
 - **start_date**: The start date of the search.
 Should be in format YYYY-MM-DD.
 Search will include this date
 - **end_date**: The end date of the search.
 YYYY-MM-DD.
 Search will include date immediately prior to this date, but exclude this date itself
-- **search_term**: The keyword that you want to search for.
-Something like "blockchain"
+- **search_term**: A comma-separated list of terms that you want to search for.
+Something like "blockchain,crypto,bitcoin"

 Configure the parameters to your liking, then from a shell, run this:
 ```